sequelize/website/docs/other-topics/extending-data-types.md

 import { Sequelize, DataTypes } from '@sequelize/core';

-// All DataTypes must inherit from DataTypes.ABSTRACT. class MyDateType extends DataTypes.ABSTRACT {
+// All DataTypes must inherit from DataTypes.ABSTRACT. export class MyDateType extends DataTypes.ABSTRACT {
   // toSql must return the SQL that will be used in a CREATE TABLE statement. toSql() {
     return 'TIMESTAMP';